DiligentGraphics/DiligentEngine/README.md

  you can use `DILIGENT_BUILD_SAMPLE_BASE_ONLY` option.

 By default Vulkan back-end is linked with glslang that enables compiling HLSL and GLSL shaders to SPIRV at run time.
 If run-time compilation is not required, glslang can be disabled with `DILIGENT_NO_GLSLANG` cmake option.
+Additionally, HLSL support in non-Direct3D backends can be disabled with `DILIGENT_NO_HLSL` option.
-This will significantly reduce the size of the Vulkan back-end binary.
+Enabling the options significantly reduces the size of Vulkan and OpenGL back-end binaries, which may be especailly important for mobile applications.

+Diligent Engine uses [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to ensure consistent formatting throught the code base.
+The validation can be disabled using `DILIGENT_NO_FORMAT_VALIDATION` CMake option.
+Note that any pool request will fail if formatting issues are found.

 <a name="build_and_run_customizing"></a>
 ## Customizing Build

-Diligent Engine allows clients to customize build settings by providing configuration script file that defines two optional [cmake functions](https://cmake.org/cmake/help/latest/command/function.html):
+Diligent Engine allows clients to customize build settings by providing configuration script file that defines the following optional
+[cmake functions](https://cmake.org/cmake/help/latest/command/function.html):

 * `custom_configure_build()` - defines global build properties such as build configurations, c/c++ compile flags, link flags etc.
-* `custom_configure_target()` - defines custom settings for every target in the build.
+* `custom_pre_configure_target()` - defines custom settings for every target in the build and is called before the engine's build system starts configuring the target.
+* `custom_post_configure_target()` - called after the engine's build system has configured the target to let the client override properties set by the engine.

 The path to the configuration script should be provided through `BUILD_CONFIGURATION_FILE` variable when running cmake and must be relative to the cmake root folder, for example:

 ```
-cmake -D BUILD_CONFIGURATION_FILE=BuildConfig.cmake -S . -B ./build/Win64 -G "Visual Studio 15 2017" -A x64
+cmake -D BUILD_CONFIGURATION_FILE=BuildConfig.cmake -S . -B ./build/Win64 -G "Visual Studio 16 2019" -A x64
 ```

 ### Customizing global build settings with custom_configure_build() function